davidlesches/towncrier/README.md

 ## Cheat Sheet

-If you've used Towncrier before, he is a refresher.
+If you've used Towncrier before, here is a refresher.
 If you haven't, please read the more detailed instructions below.

 Step 1: In the app/criers directory, add a new crier, using the same name as the model you are observing.